Certificates of Origin

 - Payment: Certificates will not be processed without payment.
 Credit cards, check or cash are accepted at the office.

-The Salt Lake Chamber offers Certificates of Origin for a fee of $10 per certificate for members. $15 for non-members.
+The Salt Lake Chamber offers Certificates of Origin at the Chamber offices for a fee of $10 per certificate for members. $15 for non-members.

 Certificates are processed Monday through Friday between the hours of 8:00 a.m. and 4:00 p.m.